PhD, Stanford University, 2001

 Research interests span the full spectrum of thought processes: from spontaneous thought, including phenomena such as mind-wandering and daydreaming; to goal-directed thought, including deliberate reasoning and problem solving; to creative thought, which combines deliberate and spontaneous modes of thought in a dynamic and interactive fashion.
 Dr. Christoff also does work on introspection, meta-cognition, boredom, meditation, dreams, and different forms of self-experience.
 Her research relates all these mental phenomena to their neural correlates, by constructing neuroscientific models grounded in current scientific understanding of the dynamic interactions between large-scale brain systems, including the default, salience, and frontoparietal control networks.

-Girn, M.,& Christoff, K. (in press).
-The Science of Self-Experience: Insights from Research with Psychedelic Compounds.
+Girn, M., & Christoff, K. (2018).
+Expanding the Scientific Study of Self with Psychedelics.
 Journal of Consciousness Studies Special Issue: Altered States of Consciousness

-Parro, C., Dixon, M. L., & Christoff, K. (under review).
-The Neural Basis of Motivational Influences on Cognitive Control: An ALE Meta-Analysis.
+Parro, C., Dixon, M. L., & Christoff, K. (2018).
+The Neural Basis of Motivational Influences on Cognitive Control.
 Human Brain Mapping.

 Fox, K.C.R, Andrews-Hanna, J.R., Mills, C., Dixon, M.L., Markovic, J., Thompson, E., Christoff, K. (2018) Affective Neuroscience of Self-Generated Thought.
 Annals of the New York Academy of Sciences.